What are Nitrogen Oxides?

 Nitrogen Oxides commonly enter(s) the body through:

-- Breathing emissions from coal-fired power plants, vehicles, and appliances that burn fossil fuels; smoking cigarettes; and breathing secondhand smoke or smog
+- Breathing emissions from nitrogen oxide sources like coal-fired power plants, vehicles, and appliances that burn fossil fuels; smoking cigarettes; and breathing secondhand smoke or smog

-- Touching high concentrations of nitrogen oxide gases or liquid nitrogen dioxide
+- Exposure to high concentrations of nitrogen oxide gases or liquid nitrogen dioxide

-What happens to when I am exposed to Nitrogen Oxides?
+What happens when I am exposed to Nitrogen Oxides?

 - Irritation of the respiratory system, eyes, and skin